 In a Nutshell

-Each of the above three models is applicable to both onshore and offshore outsourcing.
+Each of the three outsourcing business models is applicable to both onshore and offshore outsourcing.
 Onshore outsourcing means hiring the services of a digital marketing company situated in the same country as the hiring company.
 Offshore outsourcing means hiring a company beyond the national borders of the hiring company.

 Increasingly, however, more companies in the global North are moving towards offshore outsourcing business model, for their digital marketing needs.
 Cost-saving and access to talent are the factors driving this trend.
 The dedicated team model works best for the medium and long term, because it allows everyone the time and motivation to build robust and quality-focused processes.